FAQ’s

 What can be done with cremated remains?

-Cremated remains may be buried, placed in a crypt, spread, buried at sea, or be held by the next of kin.
+Cremated remains may be buried, placed in a crypt, spread, buried at sea, or held by the next of kin.
 Again, religious guidelines do have some restrictions.
 The funeral director will assist in performing your wishes.

-Chomko Funeral Home
+Contact The Edward J. Chomko Funeral Home for more